wp-plugins/easy-facebook-like-box/readme.txt

 = Option 1 =

 1. Upload the entire Easy Facebook Like Box folder to your wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 = Option 2 =

 1. Download Easy Facebook Like Box.
 2. Goto wordpress dashboard > plugin > add new and click on upload.
 3. Browse Easy Facebook Like Box and click on upload button.
 4. Then click on Activate plugin.

 == Screenshots ==

 1. Facebook Like box in dark color scheme.
 2. Facebook Like box in light color scheme.

-3  Showing latest post from facebook fan page and faces.
+3. Showing latest post from facebook fan page and faces.

-4. Copy your facebook page name from url.
+4. Showing latest post from facebook fan page and faces.

-5. Showing from Backend.
+5. Copy your facebook page name from url.